wp-plugins/dpabadbotwp/readme.txt

 2. Shows what IP addresses you have been using to access your WordPress site. screenshot-1.png

+== Frequently Asked Questions ==

+= What does this plugin do? =

+dpaBadBot is a php program that protects your WordPress website form bad bots, brute force login attempts, hackers and ddos attacks.
+It does this by monitoring and tracking your website visitors and blocks the ip address of bad bots.

+This plugin, dpaBadBotWP, sends your ip address to dpaBadBot php program and does not do anything else.
+Hence it is not useful if you have not installed dpaBadBot on your website.
+For more details of dpaBadBot please visit our website at https://www.dpabadbot.com

 == Changelog ==

 == 1.01 ==